RedHatInsights/marketplace-processor/README.md

     "report_id": "05f373dd-e20e-4866-b2a4-9b523acfeb6d",
     "source": "f75a249f-1a46-450e-8af1-c3bbb2e75edc",  # Cluster ID
     "source_metadata": {
-        "any_cluster_info_you_want": "some stuff that will not be validated but will be logged" },
+        "any_cluster_info_you_want": "some stuff that will not be validated but will be stored in Objectstore" },
     "report_slices": {
         "2dd60c11-ee5b-4ddc-8b75-d8d34de86a34": {